consulo/consulo-dev.github.io/docs/tutorials/action_system/working_with_custom_actions.md

 #### Using Override Text for an Action
 The action text can be different depending on the context of where the action appears: menu, toolbar, etc.
 For example, the constructor sets the longer text "Action Basics Plugin: Pop Dialog Action" as the default.
-Override text such as the shorter "Pop Dialog Action" for the Main Menu context can be configured through localization resource bundles or by customizing the `Presentation` in the `update()` method.
+Override text such as the shorter "Pop Dialog Action" for the Main Menu context can be configured through the [localize system](/platform/ui/localization.md) or by customizing the `Presentation` in the `update()` method.
 For more information, see [Setting Override Text](/basics/action_system.md#setting-override-text)

 ## Testing the Minimal Custom Action Implementation